microsoft/Clandestino/README.md

 Cultural nuances of the Hispanosphere also play an important role: the legacy of colonialism and imperialism means that offensiveness and toxicity are measured with a different bar than that of US-based speech.
 Furthermore, it would be inaccurate to consider all Spanish-speaking countries as a cultural monolith.

 CLANDESTINO is a corpus designed for toxic-language detection, bearing in mind the points above.
 It is meant to also act as a seed for further data synthesization, and has the following features:
-- Native speaker annotation, spanning 48 countries.
+- Native speaker annotation, spanning seven countries.
 - Extensive (yet non-exhaustive, see [below](#responsible-ai-considerations)) coverage across multiple toxic categories (e.g., hate speech, microaggressions, positive stereotyping, self-harm, disinformation) and groups both traditionally considered vulnerable as well as those specific to the Hispanosphere.
 - Coverage of both informal speech (e.g., text-based spelling) and formal speech.
 - Inclusion of locale-specific language, along with locale tags.